cduchacodes/cduchacodes/README.md

-- 👋 Hi, I’m @cduchacodes
+- 👋 Hi, I’m @cduchacodes {Clement Ducharne}
-- 👀 I’m interested in ...
+- 👀 I’m interested in artificial intelligence and web dev
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at cle.ducharne@gmail.com!
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...

 <!---
 cduchacodes/cduchacodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.